-1 Programme MBA/IMG 2 Semester Even 3 Type of course Elective 4 Code of the subject MS018 5 Title of the subject Emerging areas in Operations and Technology Management 6 Any prerequisite Operations management 7 L-T-P 3-0-0 8 Learning Objectives of the Upon successful completion of the course, student should subject be able to: Describe role of sustainable operations management.
+1 Programme MBA/IMG 2 Semester Even 3 Type of course Elective 4 Code of the subject MS018 5 Title of the subject Emerging areas in Operations and Technology Management 6 Any prerequisite Operations management 7 L-T-P 3-0-0 8 Learning Objectives of the Upon successful completion of the course, student should be subject able to: Describe role of sustainable operations management.
 Design operations management along globally dispersed distributed networks.
 Develop nimble factories for supporting a lot size of one.
 9 Brief Contents Digital supply chains, Computer aided design and integrated manufacturing, A Focus on the employee experience, Flexible, blended workplace environments, Mobile communications and collaboration, Scaling production according to demand, Building the customer relationship.
-10 Contents for lab No 1 Programme MBA/IMG --- ------------------------ --- 2 Semester Even 3 Type of course Elective 4 Code of the subject MS019 5 Title of the subject New Products and Services Development 6 Any prerequisite No 7 L-T-P 3-0-0 8 Learning Objectives of On completion of the course, students will be able to: the subject Describe the nature and techniques of innovation and new product development.
-Discuss and reflect on the role of Explain the phases and intermediate results in new product development process.
+10 Contents for lab No

+1 Programme MBA/IMG

+2 Semester Even

+3 Type of course Elective

+4 Code of the subject MS019

+5 Title of the subject New Products and Services Development

+6 Any prerequisite No

+7 L-T-P 3-0-0

+8 Learning Objectives of the subject On completion of the course, students will be able to: Describe the nature and techniques of innovation and new product development.
+Discuss and reflect on the role of marketing in different phases of new product development.
+Explain the phases and intermediate results in new product development process.
 Apply theories of innovation to demonstrate the best level of practice in each problem situation within the context of new product development.
 Develop and implement a new product strategy for an enterprise.

-9 Brief Contents Product Conception: Product Basics Consumer problems and unmet need Empathy, Personas, User Stories Identifying New Product Opportunities using Data Market Research for New Product Development Idea Generation & Need Analysis Concept testing using Surveys-Customer Discovery Product potentiality and Conjoint analysis Design Thinking for B2C, B2B Products and Services, Product Design: Product Design Process - 7 Stages Product for Design of Digital Products User experience (UX) design Introduction to Software Tools used to design Engineering Products Quality Function Deployment Value engineering methodology Iterative design optimisation.
-Design for manufacturing.
-Prototyping: What is Minimum Viable Products (MVP)?
-Types of MVP Hypothesis Testing, A/B Prototype development for Digital Products, Wireframing 3D Printing and 3D Cutting Material Selection for Engineering Product, Prototyping Prototype, Functionalisation using Electronics and Instrumentation, Role of Robotics and Automation in Prototyping, Usability and Beta Testing, Product Deployment: Production planning and control Material handling In-house Budgeting and Outsourcing Quality Assurance Protocols Principles of Lean: Lean Manufacturing and Management Regulations and Standards: ISO Intellectual Property and Trademarks Building Markets and Creating Demand for New products services, Simulated test marketing, and Launching of new products, Product Lifecycle Management: Organisation for and Sustainable growth plan media, Websites, and Digital Marketing Scale-up model Strategy Launching of Start-up: Rules and Steps Social Creating Barriers to Entry Deployment and Distribution Customers and End Users Market Competition and Avenues Bootstrapping Team Building and Collaborations Business Model Canvas Funding Requirement and retention, Commercialisation and Start-up: Introduction to and social media Customer Acquisition Customer Distribution Channels Lead Generation-Role of Contacts Segmentation Target Positioning Sales Forecasting expansion Pricing Model and Strategy Product Costing Awareness, Consumer Brand Knowledge Froduct-line Decisions (extension reduction) Product Category Management, Product Sales and Marketing: Brand product Management Product Salas and Marketing, Drand Selection Contemporary Challenges and opportunities in Product Proposals-Sources, Generation, Processing and Innovation, Modification, Addition and Elimination l Challenge Of Change-Opportunity and Risk-Product and Policy Optimum Product Pattern/Line Range Life, Corporate and Product Objective Product Strategy Tasks-Tools and Techniques The Product in Corporate Organisational role Product Manager-Functions and Manager-Brand Manager Concept Approaches and Product Management Marketing Manager-Product
+9 Brief Contents Product Conception: Product Basics Consumer problems and unmet need Empathy, Personas, User Stories Identifying New Product Opportunities using Data Market Research for New Product Development Idea Generation & Need Analysis Concept testing using Surveys-Customer Discovery Product potentiality and Conjoint analysis Design Thinking for B2C, B2B Products and Services, Product Design: Product Design Process - 7 Stages Product specifications and features Visual Design Elements Tools for Design of Digital Products User experience (UX) design Introduction to Software Tools used to design Engineering Products Quality Function Deployment, Value engineering methodology, Iterative design optimisation, Design for manufacturing, Prototyping: What is Minimum Viable Products (MVP)?
+Types of MVP Hypothesis Testing, A/B Prototype development for Digital Products, Wireframing 3D Printing and 3D Cutting Material Selection for Engineering Product, Prototyping Prototype, Functionalisation using Electronics and Instrumentation, Role of Robotics and Automation in Prototyping, Usability and Beta Testing, Product Deployment: Production planning and control Material handling In-house Budgeting and Outsourcing Quality Assurance Protocols Principles of Lean: Lean Manufacturing and Management Regulations and Standards: ISO Intellectual Property and Trademarks Building Markets and Creating Demand for New products services, Simulated test marketing, and Launching of new products, Product Lifecycle Management: Organisation for Product Management Marketing Manager-Product Manager-Brand Manager Concept Approaches and Organisational role Product Manager-Functions and Tasks-Tools and Techniques The Product in